top of page

 6 Which is come unto you, as it is in all the world; and bringeth forth fruit, as it doth also in you, since the day ye heard of it, and knew the grace of God in truth:

 What has come unto them that brings forth fruit?
 The gospel.
-The gospel changes you on day 1.
+The gospel and subsequent conversion of sinners brings forth fruit everywhere including Colosse.

 7 As ye also learned of Epaphras our dear fellowservant, who is for you a faithful minister of Christ;